 To make these types of sight word activities extra fun, display the words on your white board so that students can build the words on your teacher board.
 Plus this make a great center activity!

-Have you ever met a kid that doesn’t like bubble gum?
+Have you ever met a kid that doesn’t like bubble gum or cookies?
 Me either!
-So why not use their love of gum to practice building sight words?
-Students read the sight word on the gum machine and use the gumballs to build the word.
+So why not use their love of yumminess to practice building sight words?
+Students read the sight word on the card and use the theme letter cards to build the word.

-The Editable Gumball activity comes with 133 pre-made cards and an editable version so you can add your own words.
+The Editable Gumball activity and Editable Baking Up Cookies activity come with 133 pre-made cards and an editable version so you can add your own words.
 It includes a themed work mat to give students a space to build their words and a recording sheet to hold students accountable.

 For this sight word activity all you need is a fly swatter!
 This game is great for building speed with identifying sight words.
 This game works well as a small group or whole group activity.
 To set up the game, you’ll need to write a few sight words on the board.
 Select one student to play.
 Call out a sight word and have them quickly swat the word.
 To make the activity more challenging, call two students up and let them race to be the first to swat the sight word.
 (You could also adapt this activity to practice letters, numbers, etc)